 was up for sale, the front running purchasers were none other

 than John & Yoko Lennon.
 It seems the surrounding neighbors

 of the yet to be designated "Old Mastic" historic district

 voiced considerable concern over their potential new neighbors.

 Needless to say John and Yoko changed their minds and passed on

 it.....however consider this scenario.......

-HOLY MACKRELL DODI !
-THERE'S AN ANGRY MOB OF SCREAMIN'
+HOLY MACKRELL DODE !
+THERE'S AN ANGRY MOB OF SCREAMIN' BLUE MEANIES

 ON THE DOCK! .........TAKE US HOME WILLIS !